Internet-Draft alternate-uuid-encoding December 2025

 4. Symbols: underscore (_), hyphen (-), plus (+), forward slash (/), dollar sign ($), etc.

 The ordering of these is traditionally Numeric, Uppercase, Lowercase and Symbols.
+However for ordering purposes, some symbols may be placed at a different position to adhere to their position found in US-ASCII ([RFC20]).

 If an implementation would like to ensure the sort order of the encoded value remains the same as the Base02 (binary) or Base10 (decimal) value one should scrutinize the position of the underlying BaseXX alphabets, their ordering and the includes symbols.